Frequently Asked Questions

 • Although pianos and generic Casio keyboards (as found in many schools) are available, we recommend that you bring your own portable keyboard from home if you are more familiar with this instrument or if you require any other type than Casio.

-• Please ensure that your instruments are tuned before the test appointment.
-We do not have the facility to offer spare strings nor reeds.
+• Equipment: Ensure your instruments are tuned before the test.
+We do not provide spare strings or reeds, but can provide music stands

 17. At the second round of the Music Aptitude Test, can my child use the opportunity to give a more detailed account of their aptitude and experience?